 In 1939, bank robbers Frank Layton and Jack Miller were arrested for carrying a shotgun across state lines.
 The gun in question was a “sawed-off double barrel 12-gauge shotgun” , which violated the terms of the National Firearms Act.

 Convicted of this crime, Layton and Miller appealed on the grounds that they were protected by the Second Amendment.
-The Supreme Court ruled in United States vs Miller that the NFA was constitutional, and that the right that the Second Amendment said “shall not be infringed” applied to arms conceivably used by a member of a militia.
+The Supreme Court ruled in United States vs Miller that the NFA was constitutional, and that the right that the Second Amendment said “shall not be infringed” applied to arms conceivably used by a member of a well regulated militia.

 A sawed-off shotgun, the judges reasoned, did not fit this criteria.
 In addition, they interpreted the Amendment as a protection for militias rather than for individual citizens .